FoalTS/foal/docs/guide/3-flight-model.md

 > *Note 2:* Database configuration and credentials are specified in `ormconfig.json` or in environment variables.
 You'll find more details in the official [TypeORM website](http://typeorm.io/#/using-ormconfig), the ORM of which FoalTS is based on.

-First go to `src/app/entities` and create an entity.
+Create an entity.

 ```
 foal generate entity flight
 ```

-Open the generated file and replace the content with the following code.
+Open the generated file `src/app/entities/flight.entity.ts` and the `destination` column.

 ```typescript
 import { Column, Entity, PrimaryGeneratedColumn } from 'typeorm';